richmartin/detox/README.md

 # Caveat
 Detox is a brand, spanking-new project, at version approximately 0.0001.
 Whilst it is used extensively throughout a reasonably large product (moozvine.com), its development has followed the needs of that one project.
-It is chock-full of raw edges and check-empty of very much in the way of useful documentation.
+It is chock-full of raw edges and chock-empty of very much in the way of useful documentation.
 This will improve over time (more so if you actually use it and provide feedback / raise bugs).
 In the meantime, if you are happy on the bleeding edge, we (Moozvine) think it is absolutely spiffing — making our codebase far simpler, cleaner and error-free — and we want to share it with the world as we continue to improve it.